daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 There is NO WARRANTY, to the extent permitted by law.
 ```

-If not, to install Make, open Terminal and type the following command:
+If not, to install Make open Terminal and type the following command:
 ```
 sudo apt-get install build-essential
 ```